 - Cold Crops and Greens: broccoli, cauliflower, kale, swiss chard, lettuce, spinach, and mustard greens

 - Root Crops: onions, carrots, beets, and potatoes

 - Herbs: parsley

-Check out the full Spring planting guide here
+Check out our full Spring planting guide here.